 Reverend Mitchell was preceded in death by her parents, sister, and grandparents.
 She leaves to cherish her memories her great aunt, Gertrude Long, Logansport, LA; her devoted and loving cousin, Ms. Michaelynne Franklin and her children, Abigail and Noah, Shreveport, LA; McAfee extended family and friends; her Louisiana family and friends; and a host of other close friends

-To send flowers to Rev. Barbara Ann Mitchell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Barbara Ann Mitchell, please visit our floral store.